CarbonLDP/carbonldp-js-sdk/doc/README.md

 clearObjectSchema( type?:string )
 ```

-Remove the Schema of the type specified, if not provided empty the General Schema.
+Remove the schema of the type specified, or the general schema if no type is provided.

 *Parameters*